The Coastline between Staithes

 |

-Jurassic ironstones contain ooliths consisting of
+Many of the Jurassic ironstones contain ooliths

-concentric layers of chamosite, an iron silicate,
+consisting of concentric layers of chamosite, an

-or their derivatives, berthierine or goethite.
-They
+iron silicate, or their derivatives, berthierine or

-are formed by the precipitation of minerals around a nucleus, e.g. a shell fragment being rolled around by
+goethite.
+They are formed by the precipitation of minerals around a nucleus, e.g. a shell fragment being rolled around by

 oscillating currents.
 The concentric structure of the mineral results in a

-cruciform extinction pattern when viewed under the microscope with cross polarised light.
-The illustration to the left shows an oolith which is 1mm in diameter |
+cruciform extinction pattern when viewed under the microscope with cross

 ||||||

-From Brackenberry Wyke to Rosedale Wyke at Port Mulgrave the overlying Mulgrave
+to Rosedale Wyke at Port Mulgrave

-Shale and Alum Shale Members are exposed in the cliffs.
-Pieces of jet, a hard
+the overlying Mulgrave Shale and Alum Shale Members are exposed in the

-black type of lignite derived from wood belonging to auracarian
+cliffs.
+Pieces of jet, a hard black type of lignite derived from wood

-trees resembling the modern day Monkey Puzzle tree, can occasionally be found
+day Monkey Puzzle tree, can occasionally be found among the rocks on the

-about this area can be found in the following
+shore in Rosedale Wyke.
+More information about this area can be found in the following excellent

-on the Recommended Reading page To return to the Jurassic period, click
+return to the Jurassic period, click here. |